 The title and back cover material misled me into thinking that it was about the Ranger assualt on Pointe du Hoc.
 No, there's just a very short summary of the action and then the rest is an overwrought panegyric to Ronald Reagan.
 Brinkley writes as though Reagan wrote that speech.
 Peggy Noonan wrote the speech, Reagan presented it.
 It's like crediting Humphrey Bogart for the excellent writing of The Big Sleep — Raymond Chandler wrote the book, Bogart acted in a movie based on it.
 Brinkley's book should have been titled A Speech Peggy Noonan Wrote In 1984.

-Put down those pitchforks and torches.
-My complaint is that some Reagan zealots lose all sense.
-The result can be ridiculous, like how they got a newly built gigantic building stuffed full of random ill-fitting government bureaucracies named "in honor of" Reagan.
-Uh, that's the complete opposite of what he stood for and would have wanted.
+Some Reagan zealots lose all sense.
+The result can be ridiculous, like how they got a newly built gigantic building stuffed full of random ill-fitting government bureaucracies named in honor of Reagan.
+Uh, that's the complete opposite of what he said he wanted.
 Why don't they build a Franklin Roosevelt Jogging Track while they're at it?

 The American cemetery at Colleville-sur-Mer